 And I'm Renee Montagne.

 Here's some troubling news.
 Ice covering the Arctic Ocean has melted more dramatically this year than ever before.
 This year's loss of ice has exceeded the previous record by an area the size of Texas.
 NPR's Richard Harris reports.

-This is MORNING EDITION from NPR News.
+It's MORNING EDITION from NPR News.
+Good morning.
 I'm Renee Montagne.

 STEVE INSKEEP, HOST:

 And I'm Steve Inskeep.
-Good morning.